agilhard-oss/jlink-jpackager-maven-plugin/README.md

 # jlink-jpackager-maven-plugin

-Combined maven plugin to call the new jlink and jpackager tools from maven.
+Combined maven plugin to call the new jlink and jpackager tools from maven and java library for other packaging maven plugins.

 Based on Apache [maven-jlink-plugin](https://github.com/apache/maven-jlink-plugin)